TrueWinter/serverMon/README.md

 More examples are available in `config.json.example`.

 Configuring the notifications object in the config file will allow you to receive uptime/downtime notifications.
 Pushover, Discord webhooks and Telegram are supported.
 It can also be configured to alert you if the average is a certain percentage above the 24 hour average.
-Notifications through custom logic is also now supported, see `custom-logic-examples/notifications.js` for more information.
+Notifications through custom logic is also now supported, see `custom-logic-examples/notifications.js` and the [notifications section below](#notifications) for more information.

 A random delay (between 20ms and 500ms, by default) is added before each check.
 This is to prevent issues that may occur when a large number of monitors are configured, and can be modified if needed.